Washington Redskins name controversy: Public opinion

 Opinion polling was also part of the discussion about whether Native Americans found the term redskin insulting.
 Two national political polls, the first in 2004 by the National Annenberg Election Survey and another in 2016 by The Washington Post. were particularly influential.
 When a respondent identified themselves as Native American, both polls asked, "The professional football team in Washington calls itself the Washington Redskins.
 As a Native American, do you find that name offensive or doesn’t it bother you?".
 In both polls, 90% responded that they were not bothered, 9% that they were offended, and 1% gave no response.
 These polls were widely cited by teams, fans, and mainstream media as evidence that there was no need to change the name of the Washington football team.

 In a commentary published soon after the 2004 poll, 15 Native American scholars collaborated on a critique that stated that there were so many flaws in the Annenberg study that rather than being a measure of Native American opinion, it was an expression of white privilege and colonialism.
 A 2019 poll by University of California, Berkeley surveyed 1,021 Native Americans, twice as many as in any previous polls.
-38% of self-identified Native Americans said they were not bothered by the Washington Redskins name.
-But 49% overall said it was offensive, along with 67% of respondents who were heavily engaged in their native or tribal cultures, 60% of young people, and 52% of those with tribal affiliations.
+Aggregating the results for easier comparison to the Washington Post 2016 poll, 49% of self-identified Native Americans said the Washington Redskins name was offensive, 38% said not offensive and another 13% were indifferent.
+But it was thought offensive by 67% of respondents who were heavily engaged in their native or tribal cultures, 60% of young people, and 52% of those with tribal affiliations.